facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/worker_quality/managing_worker_qualifications.md

 # Qualification page

-Qualification page also contains worker qualifications, but related to this qualification.

-This page proposes you to:
-- see qualification information
+Qualification page lists all workers who possess that particular qualification.
+There you can:

-- edit qualification name and description
+- view and edit general info about the qualification
-- delete this qualification completely with all granted qualifications to workers
+- delete this qualification (along with all related worker qualification records)
-- edit value of granted qualification or revoke this qualification from a worker
+- edit value of each worker qualification record
+- revoke this qualification from a worker completely
-- open unit page
+- access related task unit pages

 ![Qualification page](./screenshots/qualification_page.png)
 <br/>